 A unique natural ulcer supplement for horses featuring a formulation that may assist reduce, heal and protect the stomach from the incidence of ulcers.
 Using high-quality natural ingredients does not inhibit the natural acid pump action as stomach acid is essential for protein digestion and absorption of vitamins and minerals.

-The acid in the stomach is also important as a barrier against micro-organisms and parasites in the environment entering further down the digestive system.
+The horse’s natural stomach acid also acts as a barrier against micro-organisms and parasites entering further down the digestion system.

 Hydrolysed Collagen Peptides

 Studies into the effectiveness of Hydrolysed Collagen Peptides for Ulcers in horses has shown that Hydrolysed Collagen-fed horses had fewer and less severe ulcers throughout the trial.
 Significantly fewer ulcers were seen after 56 days of feeding.
 Hydrolysed Collagen also lowered the severity of gastric ulcers in stall-confined horses undergoing stall confinement and feed stress (Hydrolysed Collagen And Ulcer Study).

 Fermented Legume by Lactobacillus delbrueckii lactis Rosell 187 may help decrease squamous ulcer scores in horses (Fermented Legume Study).

 Turmeric in the research showed suppression of the formation of stomach ulcers when fed daily to horses (Turmeric Study).

 Contains high amounts of mucilage that adheres to the gastrointestinal tract, soothing and coats injured and inflamed tissues, helping them to heal and reducing the likelihood of scarring, as well as drawing out toxins and irritants.